openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/learners/Learner_Activity.rst

 The chart shows when a learner was active in the course, beginning with the first day that one of these activities took place, and ending with the last day that one these activities took place.
-The timeline is not limited to activity in the last seven days.
+Unlike the roster, this timeline is not limited to activity in the last seven days.

 Examples of learner activity charts follow.
 The first example shows the activity chart for a learner who is playing 10 or more course videos every